deegeeooh/StarInvaders/README.md

 part of the GameDev.TV 2D Unity/C# course

-Features several additions while learning c# and unity while following the course:
+Features several additions  on the functionality in the course while learning c# and unity